UPDATED: Jun 26, 2020

 Buying vs Renting a Home: Which is Better?

 In the end, the option that is best for you is very dependent on your financial position, overall trends in the housing or rental market, and your own lifestyle preferences.
+As our nation faces a recession, it’s also especially important to research how stable the economy is in your area.

 Although owning a home may be seen as a big milestone, it can also be a big expense.
 Conversely, renting doesn’t provide you with nearly as much long-term stability as homeownership.